 Parking your car yourself is a thing of the past.
 AVP allows the vehicle to be left at the drop-off area of the parking garage without further ado, and all the driver needs to do is activate the smartphone app.
 This establishes digital contact with the parking lot, and the route to a free parking spot is computed.
 The parking spot that the system will aim for is selected to suit the vehicle’s size.
 This is when the Bosch technology in the parking garage takes charge.
-It includes cameras that recognize suitable, vacant parking spots in the parking lot, that monitor the driving route around the car traveling at 6 km/h, and that detect unexpected obstacles or persons in the car’s path so that the vehicle can react immediately.
+It includes cameras that recognize suitable, vacant parking spots in the parking lot, that monitor the driving route around the car, and that detect unexpected obstacles or persons in the car’s path so that the vehicle can react immediately.
 At the destination, parking is completely automatic and problem-free, even if space is tight.
 The vehicle is returned exactly the same way: Collection is activated via the app, and the car arrives right on cue.
 Jump in and you’re on your way.

 Dazzling prospects: More convenience with AVP

 AVP is a fetch-and-carry service.
 Parking time can be used for washing or repairing your car

 No more walking around poorly lit parking garages, no driving errors and therefore no more scratches